Lylio/franky/README.md

 **Configaro Server**

-Configaro (configaro.lylio.tech) is a Spring Cloud Config Server which can pull secret application properties from a private GitHub repo (uri found in bootstrap.yml).
-To test this functionality, launch canary-services (`gradle bootRun`) then confirm the message returned from the endpoint http://localhost:8080/api/v1/config
+Configaro (https://configaro.herokuapp.com) is a Spring Cloud Config Server which can pull secret application properties from a private GitHub repo (uri found in bootstrap.yml).
+To test this functionality, launch Franky (`gradle bootRun`) then confirm the message returned from the endpoint http://localhost:8080/api/v1/config
 If the Configaro server is offline, the default config message from application.yml will display.

 <br>